 Put your oats and lavender together in the bowl.
 Mix thoroughly.

 Scoop out a large handful of the mixture and put into the middle of your muslin square.
-Tie the muslin closed tightly (WARNING – if you do not tie is securely, the mixture will come out in the bath)
+Tie the muslin closed tightly (WARNING – if it is not secure, the mixture will come out in the bath)

 - To Use